danielvicentini/socialdistance/README.md

 * The following 4 Webex Teams pieces of information are necessary: bot email, bot token, bot tag, and bot public URL address - This URL should be the public address where this application will be hosted.
 Any public Internet Source service that hosts aplications and provide public Web access should work.
 * A Meraki API-key.
 The application connects with Meraki Dashboard and Meraki MV API.
 The API-Key can be generate in the Settings Dashboard at http://dashboard.meraki.com

+## Instalation

+### Environment preparation

+* Define a Public Server with the minimun hardware specifications: 1vCPU, 1GB RAM, 25GB Storage.
+* Install the following components: Python 3.7, Influx DB Server 1.8, Latest Grafana Dashboard
+* Create a directory to git clone this project.
+Sugestion: mkdir /var/Social
+* Git Clone this project to your directory

+### Setup Components

+### Influx DB Server

+* Create "socialdistance" database

+### Grafana Dashboard Server

+* PENDENTE

+### Python

+* Go the project directory
+* Install necessary libs with the command: pip3 install -r requirements.txt

+### Webex Teams

+* Define a Webex Teams Room Name for the Admins/Facility Managers
+* Include the Bot name in the room
+* Include the admins users in the room
+* Have the admins users list, it will be used for the project setup.

+### Meraki

+* Have the Public Internet IP of your Machine hosting this project
+* Login in the DashBoard
+* Setup Meraki Wireless to send information: Network-wide->Configure->General->Reporting
+* Define the Role: "Wireless event log".
+Point to Public IP used + port 514.
+Apply
+* Setup Meraki Cameras: Cameras->Settings->Sense->MQTT Broker->Add MQTT Broker.
+* Use the following parameters: Eclipse Broker, Mqtt.eclipse.org, Port: 1883, Security None.
+Apply

 ## Documentation